Skip to content

 Instructions

-• Whisk the flour, salt and baking powder in a large bowl.
+• Make dough.
+Whisk 3 cups flour, 1 teaspoon salt, and 1 teaspoon baking powder in a large bowl.
 I like to use a stand mixer with a dough hook.
-You could also combine with your hands, a pastry cutter, fork or wooden spoon.
-Then add the oil and then SLOWLY add the warm water and mix for one minute.
+You could also combine it with your hands, a pastry cutter, a fork, or a wooden spoon.
+Then add 1/3 cup vegetable oil and then SLOWLY add 1 cup warm water and mix for one minute.
 Add just enough water until the dough combines into a soft dough.

-• After the rest, place the dough between 2 pieces of parchment paper to roll out the dough (this will prevent from sticking and adding too much flour).
-You're going to use a rolling pin and press out circle from the middle.
+• Roll out dough.
+After the rest, place the dough between 2 pieces of parchment paper to roll out the dough (this will prevent it from sticking and adding too much flour).
+You're going to use a rolling pin and press out a circle from the middle.
 Then turn 45° and turn again.
 Then flip the tortilla and repeat on the other side, until you have a thin 8-10" circle.

-• Heat a skillet over medium heat.
-Cook 15-20 seconds (or until the top starts to bubble and you start seeing light brown spots), flip and cook and additional 15-20 seconds on the other side.
+• Cook.
+Heat a skillet over medium heat.
+Cook for 15-20 seconds (or until the top starts to bubble and you start seeing light brown spots), flip, and cook an additional 15-20 seconds on the other side.
 Serve warm.

 Notes